facebook/ThreatExchange/doc/threat_exchange.md

 if our app ID was 555 and our app secret aSdF123GhK, our access\_token would be "555|aSdF123GhK".
 * fields - A comma-delimited string of available fields.
 The available fields changed between Platform v2.3 and v2.4.
-Fields available under v2.3:
+Fields available under v2.4:
-  * added\_on - Timestamp when the indicator was added, in ISO 8601 date format;
-  * confidence - A score for how confident we are that the indicator is bad ranges from 0 to 100;
+  * confidence - A confidence rating on the status field, ranges from 0 to 100;
   * description - A human readable description of the indicator;
   * expired\_on - Timestamp when the indicator expired, in ISO 8601 date
   format, can be in the future;
-  * id - The indicator's unique Open Graph ID;
+  * id - The descriptor's unique ThreatExchange ID;
-  * indicator - The indicator itself;
+  * indicator - The indicator object being described, see threat indicator object for details;
-  * passwords - Any passwords associated with the indicator;
+  * last\_updated - When the descriptor was last updated, in ISO 8601 date format;
+  * owner - The ThreatExchange application that created the descriptor, see owner object for details;
+  * raw\_indicator - The un-altered indicator, as submitted by the owner, that is the subject of the descriptor;
   * report\_urls - Links to reports about the indicator;
   * severity - A rating of how severe the indicator is when found in an incident, see values defined below;
-  * share\_level - A designation of how the indicator may be shared based on the US-CERT\'s Traffic Light Protocol, https://www.us-cert.gov/tlp/
+  * share\_level - A designation of how the indicator may be shared based on the US-CERT\'s Traffic Light Protocol, https://www.us-cert.gov/tlp/;
   * status - Indicates if the indicator is labeled as malicious;
-  * submitter\_count - The number of members that have submitted the indicator;
-  * threat\_types - A list of broad threat types the indicator is associated with, see values defined below;
+  * threat\_type - The broad threat types the indicator is associated with, see values defined below;
-  * type - The kind of indicator, see values defined below in the "Optional, Threat Specific Fields" section.
+  * type - The kind of indicator, see values defined below in the "Type Field Values" section.

 Example query for a specific descriptor: 777900478994849